guijemont/jsc-tune/README.md

  - [GNU bash](https://www.gnu.org/software/bash/)
  - [GNU coreutils](https://www.gnu.org/software/coreutils/) for `dirname` and
    `realpath`.
+ - either a passwordless ssh key, or an ssh agent where the key is added if it is password protected.

 On remote target:

- - an ssh server to which you can connect with a passwordless ssh key.
+ - an ssh server
+ - the `jsc` stand-alone interpreter from JavaScriptCore.

 ## Setting up and launching